18F/ada-sandbox/pages/service-animals.md

 The Air Carrier Access Act, not the ADA, protects the rights of people with disabilities in air travel.
 For information or to file a complaint, contact the U.S. Department of Transportation, Aviation Consumer Protection Division: 202-366-2220.

 ## Asking if a Dog is a Service Animal
-If you are working at a business or state or local government facility and it is unclear to you whether someone’s dog is a service dog, **you may ask for certain information using two questions**.
+If you are working at a business or state/local government facility and it is unclear to you whether someone’s dog is a service dog, **you may ask for certain information using two questions**.

 ### You may ask: